208 West 13th Street

 - Enroll youth in program services, groups, and training programs, and oversee individualized program plans.

 - Provide individual clients with crisis-intervention, assessment and referral services, and educational and employment support.

 - Work with staff, interns, and youth leaders on annual calendar of youth events and summer programming, including serving as staff advisor and mentor during Summer Leadership Institute and the culminating week-long residential Camp Program.

 - Maintain familiarity with current policy issues impacting LGBTQ youth, and offer youth skills to address issues if they are identified as areas of concern.

 - Maintain all client and programmatic files, including ongoing attendance records, staff logs, evaluation components, and progress reports for all direct service work, including all relevant data entry.

 - Provide cross coverage for all other youth programming units tasks, duties and populations.

 - Other duties as assigned.

-– Excellent interpersonal skills and ability to interact with a wide range of personalities including government officials, staff and members of the public.
+- Good interpersonal skills and ability to work with a wide range of personalities.

-– A strong commitment to the mission of The Lesbian, Gay, Bisexual and Transgender Community Center.
+- A strong commitment to social justice and the mission of The Lesbian, Gay, Bisexual and Transgender Community Center.